-This calendar indicates the dates for actions necessary in a general election of city officers to be held on May 2, 2020.
+This calendar indicates the dates for actions necessary in a general election of city officers to be held on November 2, 2021.
 It includes all major actions for which the Election Code prescribes a specific date or deadline for performance, but it does not include all actions (e.g., preparation of ballot boxes and other election equipment and of sets of precinct election forms) for which the beginning date for performance can vary from one city to another depending on local factors.
-Each city secretary should use the chart in M §9.02 of the Texas Municipal Election Law Manual together with this calendar to fill in those dates on the city secretary's personal election calendar created in accordance with local conditions [see M §9.03].
+Each city secretary should use the chart in M §9.02 of the Texas Municipal Election Law Manual in conjunction with this calendar to fill in those dates on the city secretary's personal election calendar created in accordance with local conditions [see M §9.03].
 The city secretary's personal calendar should also reflect dates that the city secretary prefers in place of the discretionary dates recommended in this calendar.

 Column 5 indicates the time interval between the date of the action and election day.
-For example, the notation 50th in the entry for March 13 means that the day for beginning mandatory office hours is the 50th day before election day; the notation "+10" in the entry for May 12 means that the last day for the presiding judge of the early voting ballot board to mail to voters notices of rejected mail ballots is the 10th day after election day.
+For example, the notation "50th" in the entry for September 13 means that the first day for the city secretary's mandatory office hours is the 50th day before election day; the notation "+9" in the entry for November 11 means that last day for the EVBB to verify and count provisional ballots is the 9th day after election day.

 When there is a statutory provision prescribing the last day for the performance of an act, the number in Column 5 reflects that day.
-If the statutory day must be moved because of a Saturday, Sunday, or state or national holiday, the resulting date is designated in Columns 1 and 2, and Column 5 indicates, in parentheses and italics, the actual number of days measured from election day.
+If the statutory day must be moved because of a Saturday, Sunday, or state or national holiday, the resulting date is designated in Columns 1 and 2 and Column 5 indicates, in parentheses and italics, the actual number of days measured from election day.

-In preparing a personal calendar, the city secretary should remember the rule in EC §1.006 that if the last day for performance of an action falls on a Saturday, Sunday, or a state or national holiday, the deadline date is usually extended to the next regular business day whether the day is a city holiday or not [see M §2.16(a)].
+In preparing a personal calendar, the city secretary should remember the rule in EC §1.006 that if the last day for performance of an action falls on a Saturday, Sunday, or a state or national holiday, the deadline date is usually (but not always) extended to the next regular business day whether the day is a city holiday or not [see M §2.16(a)].
 When a deadline is extended for this reason, the extended date is used for determining other dates that are calculated in relation to the event of the extended date.
 Exceptions are noted in this calendar.

-NOTE: References in this calendar to House Bills (HB) or Senate Bills (SB) are for those passed in the recent 86th legislative session (2019).
+NOTE RELATED TO NEW LAW: References in this calendar to House or Senate bills are for those passed in the recent 87th legislative session (2021).